-Mailfence is a secure email suite with end-to-end encryption and the ability to work with different email clients.
+Mailfence is a secure email suite that offers end-to-end encryption (through PGP support) and the ability to work with different email clients.
 It is offered by ContactOffice Group SA, a Belgian company founded in 1999.
 The founders launched Mailfence in November of 2013.
 Your data is stored on Mailfence’s own servers in Belgium, which has pros and cons.

 Being based in Belgium is good because the country is not part of the Five Eyes intelligence alliance, and does not use National Security Letters (NSLs), gag orders, or other techniques to secretly gather data about users.
 Mailfence maintains a Transparency Report and Warrant Canary so users can see what legal requests for information it has received in any six-month period.

 Being based in Belgium also has drawbacks, however, as a member of the Fourteen Eyes intelligence alliance.
 In 2016, the Belgian government imposed new data retention rules.
 The period of retention remains 12 months as before.

 Mailfence technical specifications

-Mailfence uses a few powerful encryption algorithms to ensure that your messages cannot be read or tampered with.
+Mailfence uses strong encryption algorithms to ensure that your messages cannot be read or tampered with.
 These include:

 - OpenPGP for digital signatures and for encrypting your data (PGP-MIME and inline-PGP)

 - SSL/TLS, Perfect Forward Secrecy (PFS), MTA-STS and HSTS for protecting your data while in motion

 Other supported protocols include SMTP, IMAP, POP, ActiveSync, WebDAV, CalDAV, and LDAP.